SimVascular/simvascular.github.io/documentation/svfsiplus/running-simulation/readme.md

 <li>The <i>N-i</i> column shows two time steps with three nonlinear iterations. </li>

-<li>The first <i>dB</i> column shows that the nonlinear residual is rapidly decreaing in size for each nonlinear iteration. </li>
+<li>The first <i>dB</i> column shows that the nonlinear residual is rapidly decreasing in size for each nonlinear iteration. </li>

 <li>All of the ratio of the residual norms <i>Ri/R1, Ri/R0, R/Ri</i> are small for the last nonlinear iteration. </li>

 <li>The <i>lsIt</i> column shows that linear system at each nonlinear step take 5 or less iterations to solve. </li>

-<li>The last <i>dB</i> column shows that the linear system residual is rapidly decreaing in size for each
+<li>The last <i>dB</i> column shows that the linear system residual is rapidly decreasing in size for each
 nonlinear iteration. </li>

 </ul>